Azure/azure-monitor-baseline-alerts/docs/content/contributing/_index.md

 **services:** *This folder contains the baseline alert definitions, guidance, and example deployment scripts.
 It is grouped by resource provider (e.g. Compute), and then by resource type (e.g. virtualMachines).*

-{{< hint type=note >}}
+> [!note]
-You may need to add new resource provider and/or resource type folders as you define new baseline alerts.
+> You may need to add new resource provider and/or resource type folders as you define new baseline alerts.
 These folders are case-sensitive and follow the naming conventions defined by the [Azure Resource Reference](https://learn.microsoft.com/azure/templates/) documentation.
 For example: Alert guidance for  Microsoft.Compute/virtualMachines would go under 'services/Compute/virtualMachines'
-{{< /hint >}}

 **_index.md:** *These files control the menu structure and the content layout for GitHub Pages site.
 There are only two versions of these files, one for the resource providers, which just controls the friendly name in the menu and title.
 The other version is at the resource type level and it controls the layout of the GitHub Pages site.
 As you create new folders, just copy the respective versions and change the title in the metadata section at the top of the file.*